Background uploading—why the Dropbox iOS app needs location data

 Except for one optional feature (noted below), the Dropbox app does not use your device's location data.
 However, because your photos may contain information about where they were taken, Dropbox (like other apps) needs special permission to access them.

-Apple's privacy settings for photos are separate from location services, so the app will simply ask for permission to access your photos.
+In iOS 5, the app will ask for permission to access your iPhone's location services in order to access your photos.
+In iOS 6, Apple's privacy settings for photos are separate from location services, so the app will simply ask for permission to access your photos.
 In either case, the app will not be able to upload photos to your Dropbox unless you give the OK.

-If you turn on the background uploading option in the Camera Upload settings, the app will ask for permission to access your device's location services.
+If you turn on the background uploading option in the Camera Upload settings, the app will ask for permission to access your iPhone's location services.
 This will enable the app to finish large uploads without the need for you to open the app.

 For our advanced users